InformaticaCloudApplicationIntegration/Tools/Swagger Splitter Tool/v1/README.md

 Example> java -jar SwaggerSplitter.jar -s swagger.json

-The tool also creates an emtpy folder "output_swaggers_<source_file_name>" in the same folder as the input JSON file and uses it to store all generated Swagger files (Please note that if such folder already exists, the tool will fail).
+The tool also creates an emtpy folder "output_swaggers_<source_file_name>" in the same folder as the input JSON file and uses it to store all generated Swagger files.
+Please note that if such folder already exists, the tool will fail.

 Each generated swagger file is created with the filename as "<source_file_name>_tags_\[<tag(s)_used_to_generate_this_file>\].json.
 Each generated swagger file will contain only operations that were selected by some tag and type definitions used in them.